 “A friend referred me and I emailed the chef.
 They were eager to have me come..” (in Provence)

-As you can see, there is not one right or wrong way to get an internship in a French bakery or restaurant.
+As you can see, there is no one right or wrong way to get an internship in a French bakery or restaurant.
 I was recently having coffee with a well-respected chocolatier and I asked him how he hired interns.
-He gave me about fourteen responses, none of them explaining any one particularly concrete method.
+He gave me about fourteen responses, none of them explaining anyone particularly concrete method.
 The conclusion was that it just depends on the situation and the whims of the proprietor.

 One certainly need persistence, being in the right place at the right time, or getting help from a school or professional organization.
 And while not absolutely required, you should have some professional experience under your belt before inquiring about an internship.
 If you’re interested in becoming a stagiaire in France, here are some tips and advice.